genomicsclass/book/pages/iranges_granges.md

 * the chromosome we are referring to (called `seqnames` in Bioconductor)
 * the strand of DNA we are referring to

+Strand can be specified as plus "+" or minus "-", or left unspecified with "\*".
+Plus strand features have the biological direction from left to right on the number line, and minus strand features have the biological direction from right to left.
+In terms of the *IRanges*, plus strand features go from `start` to `end`, and minus strand features go from `end` to `start`.
+This may seem a bit confusing at first, but this is required because `width` is defined as `end - start + 1`, and negative width ranges are not allowed.
+Because DNA has two strands, which have an opposite directionality, strand is necessary for uniquely referring to DNA.

-With an *IRange*, a chromosome name, and a strand, we can be sure we are uniquely referring to the same region of the DNA molecule as another researcher, given that we are using the same build of *genome*.
+With an *IRange*, a chromosome name, and a strand, we can be sure we are uniquely referring to the same region and strand of the DNA molecule as another researcher, given that we are using the same build of *genome*.
 There are other pieces of information which can be contained within a GRanges object, but the two above are the most important.

 ```r